 If you have a medical condition that could be aggravated by traveling to a different environment (such as asthma in a high altitude city or heat sensitivity in a desert climate), carefully consider how this may affect your experience on the program, as not all environments or program conditions may be suitable for all people.

-When you complete your health evaluation as part of your preparation to study abroad, make sure that you understand your health status, allergies, disabilities, mental health needs, dietary requirements, and medical needs so that appropriate arrangements can be made.
-If you have a delicate medical condition, you should also inform your study abroad program staff so that they can be prepared in case of an emergency.
+When completing your health evaluation as part of your preparation to study abroad, make sure that you accurately disclose your health status and allergies, disabilities, mental health needs, dietary requirements, and medical needs so that appropriate arrangements can be made in advance of your departure.
+If you have a medical condition, you should also inform your study abroad program staff so that they can be prepared in case of an emergency.